 - Head-Smashed-In Buffalo Jump is open Monday – Sunday from 10 am to 5 pm daily.
 There’s a large interpretive center and a Blackfoot Museum.

-- There is a small theatre that plays a 15-minute re-enactment of the buffalo hunt throughout the day.
+- There is a small theatre showing scenes from history.
+It plays a 15-minute re-enactment of the buffalo hunt throughout the day.
 I recommend watching this to get a better idea of how it worked.

 - Make sure to explore the indoor and outdoor exhibits.
 The exhibits are entertaining and informative and will make your experience better.
 I love the outdoor exhibits where you can see the buffalo jump.